-mission has been marginalized.
+UFD's mission has been marginalized.
 In October 2014, however, he was part of a three-person delegation, along with Choe Ryong-hae and Hwang Pyong-so, that visited Seoul in an effort to restart inter-Korean relations.
 His profile continued to rise in August 2015, when he accompanied Hwang Pyong-so to Panmunjon to conduct negotiations with South Korea following an exchange of artillery fire across the DMZ.
-He then appeared on North Korean television to discuss the talks.652 Soon after the talks, North Korean media referred to Kim Yang-gon as a full member of the Politburo.653 Kim allegedly heads a task force that works on policy towards South Korea.
+He then appeared on North Korean television discussing the talks.
+661 Soon after the talks, the North Korean media referred to Kim Yang-gon as a full member of the Politburo.
+662 Kim allegedly heads a task force that works on policy towards South Korea.
 This task force presumably includes representatives from the North Korean committees that make pronouncements on inter-Korean affairs.
 Examples include: the Committee on the Peaceful Reunification of the Fatherland (CPRF), which is responsible for government-to-government issues; the Democratic Front for the Reunification of the Fatherland (DFRF), which is responsible for Party interests in inter-Korean affairs; and the National Reconciliation Council (NRC), which deals with inter-Korean humanitarian and nongovernmental organization issues.
-He was ranked 16th on both Kim Kuk-tae's and Jon Pyong-ho's Funeral Committee lists.
+He was ranked sixteenth on both Kim Kuk-tae's and Jon Pyong-ho's Funeral Committee lists.

-- Jo Yon-jun (76) has been an alternate member of the Politburo since 2012 and is First Vice Director of the KWP OGD, where he handles political and economic issues.
+• Jo Yon-jun (76) has been an alternate member of the Politburo since 2012 and is First Vice Director of the KWP OGD, where he handles political and economic issues.
 He first appeared in North Korean media in 2003 and received the Order of Kim Jong-il in 2012.
 In the past, Jo's influence may have come through one of the regents, such as Kim Kyong-hui.
 He gave a speech at the enlarged meeting of the Politburo when Jang was purged from the Party.
-His relationship with Kim Jong-un is now likely more direct and he is considered by some Pyongyang-watchers to be one of Kim's key allies within the OGD.654 He was ranked 24th on Kim Kuk-tae's Funeral Committee list and 22nd on Jon Pyong-ho's Funeral Committee list. - Kim Song-nam (62) is an alternate member of the KWP Central Committee and Vice Director of the KWP International Affairs
+His relationship with Kim Jong-un is now likely more direct and he is considered by some Pyongyang-watchers to be one of Kim's key allies within the OGD.663 He was ranked 24th on Kim Kuk-tae's Funeral Committee list and 22nd on Jon Pyong-ho's Funeral Committee list.

-652 This interview was highly unusual.
+This interview was highly unusual.
 The North Korean media rarely carries interviews with leaders of Kim Yang-gon's rank.

-653 On August 22, 2015, KCBS referred to Kim Yang-gon as a member of the Workers' Party of Korea Central Committee Political Bureau.
+On August 22, 2015, KCBS referred to Kim Yang-gon as a member of the Workers' Party of Korea Central Committee Political Bureau.
 In February 2013, Pyongyang radio had referred to him as an "alternate member of the WPK CC Political Bureau."

-654 This relationship is explored in more detail in the chapter on Kim Jong-un's Personal Secretariat.
+This relationship is explored in more detail in the chapter on Kim Jong-un's Personal Secretariat.